abid-mujtaba/haskell-cas/comments.md

 * When the head of the list ``es`` is not a (negative) constant we lexically compare the head with the constant.
 * If the constant is lexically lower than the head we simply place the constant in that location.
 * If the constant is lexically higher than the head we place the head in the position and recursively call ``add`` again with the tail of the list since the constant may need to be located further down the list.
-* When we have lexical equality it is guaranteed, from the implementation of the ``compare`` function, that the head element is also a (negative) constant.
+* When we have lexical equality it is guaranteed, from the implementation of the ``compareDegree`` function, that the head element is also a (negative) constant (has degree zero).
 In this case we simply add the two elements to get a unified ``Const``.
 * We make a recursive call to ``add`` with the newly created ``Const`` to deal with the possibility of the addition resulting in a ``Const 0``.
 The recursive call to ``add`` will remove the zero if that is the case.

 **AA.4** - If the second element is neither a constant nor a sum we simply create a ``Sum`` from just the second argument (singleton) and then recursively call ``sum_c`` on it.
 This works because ``sum_c`` with ``Sum`` as the second argument implements all of the rules for constructing a ``Sum`` with the correct lexical order.